top of page

 The area was designated a UNESCO World Heritage Site and declared a national park by the Turkish government in 1988, recognizing its cultural and geological significance.

-The Geology of the Cotton Castle
+Geology of Pamukkale’s Cotton Castle & Travertine Pools

 The unique geological formation of Pamukkale makes it such a popular tourist destination.
 The area is made up of a series of terraces known as travertines.